David Peralta Player Props: Dodgers vs. Reds

 David Peralta At The Plate

-- Peralta is batting .283 with 12 doubles, a triple, seven home runs and 14 walks.
+- Peralta is hitting .278 with 12 doubles, a triple, seven home runs and 14 walks.

-- Looking at the 83 games he has played this year, he's went deep in seven of them (8.4%), and in 2.6% of his trips to the dish.
+- He has hit a home run in 8.3% of his games this year, and 2.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.